Afghanistan: Economy

-Afghanistan's nominal GDP was $21.7 billion in 2018, or $72.9 billion by purchasing power parity (PPP).
-Its GDP per capita is $2,024 (PPP).
+Afghanistan's nominal GDP was $20.1 billion in 2020, or $81 billion by purchasing power parity (PPP).
+Its GDP per capita is $2,459 (PPP) and $611 by nominal.
 Despite having $1 trillion or more in mineral deposits, it remains one of the world's least developed countries.
 Afghanistan's rough physical geography and its landlocked status has been cited as reasons why the country has always been among the least developed in the modern era – a factor where progress is also slowed by contemporary conflict and political instability.
 The country imports over $7 billion worth of goods but exports only $784 million, mainly fruits and nuts.
 It has $2.8 billion in external debt.
 The service sector contributed the most to the GDP (55.9%) followed by agriculture (23%) and industry (21.1%).

-While the nation's current account deficit is largely financed with donor money, only a small portion is provided directly to the government budget.
-The rest is provided to non-budgetary expenditure and donor-designated projects through the United Nations system and non-governmental organizations.

 Da Afghanistan Bank serves as the central bank of the nation and the Afghani (AFN) is the national currency, with an exchange rate of about 75 Afghanis to 1 US dollar.
 A number of local and foreign banks operate in the country, including the Afghanistan International Bank, New Kabul Bank, Azizi Bank, Pashtany Bank, Standard Chartered Bank, and the First Micro Finance Bank.